 ‘Parkinson’s is a common neurodegenerative disorder and the average age at diagnosis is older than 60 years.
 The incidence and prevalence of Parkinson’s in the UK has recently been reviewed and as a result in late 2017 it was estimated that around 145,000 people in the UK have been diagnosed with the condition; that’s about one in 350 adults in the UK.
 And, Parkinson’s diagnoses are set to rise by nearly a fifth by 2025’ (Parkinson’s UK 2017).

 Non-motor symptoms include:

-INS is making plans to resume more face-to-face services.
+INS has resumed more face-to-face services.
 We continue to support our clients and carers by offering virtual group sessions via Zoom videolink and face-to-face sessions at our base in Twickenham- please see below for details of our current programme.

 INS offers a variety of long term and short-term groups.
 Some of these groups are for people with a specific neurological condition, while others are open to all neurological conditions.
 Our groups focus on different areas; some are exercise based, others focus on managing symptoms, while others provide you with an opportunity to try out different activities.